runtimeverification/k/README.md

 1. Install the Ubuntu package from the Windows Store, which as of now is an alias for the Ubuntu LTS 18.04 package.
 2. Download the latest Ubuntu Bionic distribution from https://github.com/kframework/k/releases to a temporary directory, for example `d:\temp`

+3. Optional.
+By default the WSL bash user is root.
+It is recommended to run K as a non-root user, otherwise K will print warnings for each executed command.
+Follow for example [this guide](https://www.tenforums.com/tutorials/128052-add-user-windows-subsystem-linux-wsl-distro-windows-10-a.html) to create a new user and [this guide](https://askubuntu.com/questions/816732/how-to-change-default-user-in-wsl-ubuntu-bash-on-windows-10) to make it the default user for `bash`.

-3. Open linux bash.
+4. Open linux bash.
-4. Run the following commands:
+5. Run the following commands:
     $ `sudo apt-get update`
     $ `cd <download dir>`.
 In our example it is `cd /mnt/d/temp`
     $ `sudo apt-get install ./kframework_5.0.0_amd64_bionic.deb`
         This will install ~1.4GB of dependencies and will take some time.
         F will be installed to `/usr/lib/kframework`
-5. Now you can try to run some programs:
+6. Now you can try to run some programs:
     $ `cd /usr/lib/kframework/tutorial/2_languages/1_simple/1_untyped`
     $ `make kompile`
     $ `krun tests/diverse/factorial.simple`